vuongducphuong/documentation/content/applications/marketing/marketing_automation/getting_started/testing_running.rst

 Testing/running campaigns
 =========================

-Odoo gives users the ability to test marketing campaigns (and mailings) before officially running them.
+Leansoft gives users the ability to test marketing campaigns (and mailings) before officially running them.

 First, open the :menuselection:`Marketing Automation` application, and select the desired campaign,